 Hard Seats & Soft Seats

-A hard seat on China trains only appears on accommodation, K, T, Z, and L trains.
+A hard seat on China trains only appears on K, T, Z, L and other old type trains.
 Inside China hard seat train carriage, two rows sit face to face with a small table in between.
 Each row has 5 seats, a three-seat bench and a two-seat bench on either side of the aisle.
 The seat back is almost vertical and cannot be adjusted; the seat is only 16 inches (40cm) wide, the smallest among all China train seats, and without any armrest.
 It is not recommended for a long-distance overnight trip or to foreign passengers, even though China train hard seat ticket price is the cheapest among all.